lpfann/website/content/authors/admin/_index.md

   #  link: files/cv.pdf
 ---

-Finishing PhD candidate with 5 years of experience dedicated to efficient and maintainable solutions to interesting problems.
+Software engineer and finishing PhD candidate with 5 years of experience dedicated to efficient and maintainable solutions to interesting problems.
 Studies of bioinformatics and machine learning with focus on feature selection.
-Very familiar with handling and representing diverse data.
+Very familiar with handling, representing and processing diverse data in local environments and cloud infrastructures.